ImanFortin/PLSpectrometer-update/README.md

 this is where the spectrometer class is created which is then imported and loaded in the spectrometer_GUI.py file.
 Here is where the functions that interface directly with the DAQ are written.
 This is where most debugging will likely occur if you wish to change the way the spectrometer behaves this is where you will work.

 # additonal comments
 this modular approach can be a bit confusing when looking at the whole picture, however it makes working with pieces of the code much easier and cleaner.
-I have done my best to make it clear, some things that may cause you trouble when first working with this directory or being new to classes and pyqt5.
+I have done my best to make it clear, some things that may cause you trouble when first working with this directory or being new to classes.

 1. Every method (a function inside a class) must take 'self' as its first variable this is just the way python is, and it allows classes to access their properties within a method.